CalebRenshaw/epistasis_landscape_map/README.md

 Note: epistasisLandscapeGenerator.py should ideally not be run through an Anaconda python environment on Linux, as modern fonts referenced by tkinter will not be recognized by Anaconda's font libraries.
 It will work, it will just be ugly.

 An Anaconda rep. has said they have no intention of fixing this.
 Use the system's python3 instead.

+Check what python you are currently using with "$ python (or python3) --version".
+Anaconda python environments will identify themselves as such.
+Calling the full path to the system python (i.e. "$ /usr/bin/python(3)") will guarantee the use of system's python.
+Use "$ source deactivate" (perhaps more than once, depending on your environment setup) to close the current python environment to potentially move from an Anaconda environment to a system one.
+To access the system python without this explicit full path call, you may potentially need to alter your ~/.bashrc file, specifically the 'export PATH="/path/to/anaconda/bin:$PATH"' line, automatically appended by Anaconda during installation to adjust which version of python BASH sets a path to by default upon opening a terminal.